jaitl/jaitl.github.io/content/post/2021/10/01/kotlin-reflection-recipes.md

 <!--more-->

 ## Original reflection types
-Before you become acquainted with reflection you have to acquaint with KClass and KType classes.
+Before you become acquainted with reflection you have to acquaint yourself with KClass and KType classes.

-KClass represents a class.
-It containts information about a class name, constructors, members and so on.
+[KClass](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-class/) represents a class.
+It contains information about a class name, constructors, members, and so on.

-KType represents a type.
-It containts `KClass` and `type arguments` for generics types.
+[KType](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-type/) represents a type.
+It contains `KClass` and `type arguments` for generics types.

-In case you want to get `type arguments` from the type `Map<String, Int>` you have to call the `KType::arguments` method. `KClass` hasn't information about `type arguments`.
+In case, you want to get `type arguments` from the type `Map<String, Int>` you have to call the `KType::arguments` method. `KClass` hasn't information about `type arguments`.

-You can find and play all examples from this article in this repo.
+You can find and play all examples from this article in [this repo](https://github.com/jaitl/kotlin-reflection-examples).

-## Recipe 1: How to get KClass
+## [Recipe 1](https://github.com/jaitl/kotlin-reflection-examples/blob/main/examples/src/test/kotlin/pro/jaitl/kotlin/reflection/KClassTest.kt): How to get KClass
 ### Method 1: From a type
 ```kotlin
 val kClass: KClass<String> = String::class